chargebyte/eagle-bom.py/README.md

 version of this python module, so you have to install the python development environment and use pip to install this dependency:

+### Linux

     $ apt-get install python-dev libffi-dev python-pip
     $ pip install cairocffi

+### Windows

+    $ pip install cffi
+    $ pip install cairocffi

+cairo / cairo-2 / cairo-gobject-2 dependencies can be solved by installing GTK+ from https://gtk-win.sourceforge.io/home/index.php/Main/Downloads followed by a restart of your machine.

 You can use eagle-bom.py as follows:
 ------------------------------------